 Hello and welcome.
 My name is Nathan Driskell, and I am a Licensed Professional Counselor Supervisor in the Cypress area.
 I wish to introduce myself and discuss what I have to offer as a Supervisor.
 It was a little over five years ago I was an intern, just graduated with my Master’s Degree.
-Entering into the profession I had many questions, including how I was to find employment, what treatment modalities I will use, and how I would best counsel my clients.
+I had many questions entering the profession.
+How would I find a job?
+What treatment modalities would I use?
+What would my internship be like?
 As I entered the workforce, I found my managers were not very supportive, and at times went against ethical standards.
-Alone I would have been in trouble, and would have placed client welfare, and my license, in jeopardy.
+Alone I would have been in trouble and would have placed client welfare, and my license, in jeopardy.
 Luckily for me, I was not alone, as my Supervisor was there to help guide me through my time as an Intern.
 She helped teach me ethical codes and standards, how to handle stress while on the job, and various techniques on how to provide counseling.
 Without my supervisor, I would not be where I am today.
 To that end, I wish to return the favor and help provide Interns such as yourself enter into this profession.

 One of the most important topics I will cover is ethics.
 In most instances, therapists do not plan to make mistakes regarding ethics.
 As an Intern, it is easy to make mistakes due to a lack of experience.
 My job as a supervisor is to teach you current ethical standards, within a real world context.
 Ethical situations on paper can be black and white.
 However, real life is often a shade of gray.
 By working with the current ethical standards, you and your clients will be protected.